 Jupyter Notebook Python Virtual Environment

 These directions are geared towards setting up and running Jupyter Notebook on Caviness.
-However these directions can easily be used on DARWIN, although references to directory paths and software versions will be different.
+However, these directions can easily be used on DARWIN, although references to directory paths and software versions will be different.

 Before starting, make sure you set your workgroup and change to the directory where you would like to store your Jupyter Notebook virtual environment.
-In this example, a general directory anaconda-envs will been created for Anaconda virtual environments that can be shared with everyone in the workgroup it_css in the sw directory.
+In this example, a general directory anaconda-envs will be created for Anaconda virtual environments that can be shared with everyone in the workgroup it_css in the sw directory.

-If you do not have a sw or sw/valet directory, please consult with your PI (stakeholder of the workgroup) how to setup for your workgroup software installs Workgroup Directory on Caviness before proceeding with these instructions.
+If you do not have a sw or sw/valet directory, please consult with your PI (stakeholder of the workgroup) on how to setup for your workgroup software installs Workgroup Directory on Caviness before proceeding with these instructions.
 On DARWIN, workgroup directories for sw and sw/valet are automatically created as part of the allocation.

 [traine@login00 ~]$ workgroup -g it_css